Lavendar77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod 754 file" grant execute permission to owner and group, but read to other users

-"chmod 777 file" grant execute permission to everybody
+"chmod 751 file" grant execute permission to everybody??

 "chmod 007 file"grant execute permission to only other users, no permission for owner or group